 The woman was quickly told to cover up, which she did, according to Donahue.

-"It was taken care of as soon as it happened, but
+"It was taken care of as soon as it happened, but the cameras had already come out," she said.

 "You can’t have people exposing themselves at a bar for any event," said Lt.
 Michael Grady.